OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 order: 4
 ---

-# Writing Text to the OLED Display
+## Writing Text to the OLED Display {#writing-text-to-oled-display}

+In this tutorial, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's python library.

-## The OLED Display
+### The OLED Display
+// TODO: IMAGE upload the imgur pngs to github!
 The oled display has a resolution of 128x64 pixels.
 It is addressable by 128 vertical columns and 8 horizontal pages.
 ![display](http://i.imgur.com/4JsaahS.png)